coralproject/talk/EXTERNAL_MODERATION_PHASES.md

 visiting `/admin/configure/moderation/phases`.

-Once you've configured a external moderation phase in Coral, you will start to receive moderation requests in the form of
+Once you've configured a external moderation phase in Coral, you will start to receive moderation requests in the form of a
 [External Moderation Requests](#external-moderation-request) at the provided callback URL.
 These will be in the form of `POST` requests with a `JSON` payload.

-Coral will only send moderation requests if no other moderation phase before it catches it.
-The current set of moderation phases is listed [here](https://github.com/coralproject/talk/blob/master/src/core/server/services/comments/pipeline/phases/index.ts).
+When a comment is created or edited, it will be processed by moderation phases in a predefined order.
+Any external moderation phase is run last, and only if all other moderation phases before it do not return a status.
+The current set of moderation phases is listed in order [here](https://github.com/coralproject/talk/blob/master/src/core/server/services/comments/pipeline/phases/index.ts).

 Once you have received a moderation request, you must respond within the provided timeout else the phase will be skipped and it will continue.
 It is strongly recommended to [verify the request signature](#request-signing).

-You have the following options for responding to moderation requests:
+The external moderation phase must respond with one of the following:

-1. Return HTTP 204 without a body
+1. Do not moderate the comment, and return a 204 without a body.
-2. Return HTTP 200 with a [External Moderation Response](#external-moderation-response)
-   as a `JSON` encoded body
+2. Perform a moderation action and return a 200 with a [External Moderation Response](#external-moderation-response) as a `JSON` encoded body containing the operations you want to perform on the comment.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->